mathavamoorthi/mathavamoorthi.github.io/README.md

 ## Deploy on Vercel
-Vercel supports Next.js out of the box, so we can use node.js runtime to deploy this blog.
+Vercel supports Next.js out of the box, so we can use node.js runtime to deploy th